Torah Study for the Soul

 What We Do

 In all programs we engage in text study – in large sessions, small groups, and havruta pairs.
-It is through the study of Torah we come into contact with the source of our direct, verbal awareness of God’s relationship with the world.
+It is through the study of Torah we come into contact with the source of our direct, awareness of God’s verbal relationship with the world.
 In turn, the study of Torah gives rise to commentary – other texts that expand, deepen, redirect, open up, invert, respond to and continue our sense of connection to God.

 The texts we study are primarily from the Hasidic tradition, because we believe it supports contemplative study, and because it expresses a fundamental element of the spiritual orientation of the Institute.
 The nature of Hasidic spirituality points squarely toward developing a sustained awareness of God in one’s daily life.
 It leads us to become aware of the nature of awareness itself.

-What We Ask of our Participants
+What We Ask of Our Participants

 We invite our participants to use “contemplative listening” – to sit quietly and attend to their inner experience.
 As that awareness grows and deepens, we invite them to rest easily in the present moment.
+In this state they are able to hear and respond to the texts with an open, curious heart.

 The capacity to simply be present to what is – without assessing, correcting or attempting to banish the uncomfortable or discordant – creates the context in which they will be more able to be present to other views, ideas and responses.
 They will be able to hear a new teaching emerging, true in this moment, without having to first place it in a predefined framework.